immutant/immutant.org/news/2013-02-26-slim-distribution.md

 Starting with recent [incremental builds][incremental], we're now publishing two distributions: *slim* and *full*.
-We'll also be producing two distributions for the 0.9.0 release (out later this week), and all future releases.
+We'll also be producing these two distributions for the 0.9.0 release (out later this week), and all future releases.

 ## What's the difference between slim and full?